Helper functions¶

 Initialize self.
 See help(type(self)) for accurate signature.

-Returns a reasonable PyOpenCLArrayContext currently supported given the constraints of lazy and distributed.
+Returns a reasonable ArrayContext currently supported given the constraints of lazy, distributed, and numpy.

 Returns a Jacobian matrix of f determined by a one-sided finite difference approximation with stepsize.